-A central challenge in addressing this problem lies in designing an attention mechanism that inherently respects geometric transformations, thereby expanding on the inductive bias of Transformers with position embedding.
-While widely-used, absolute positional encodings provide location information, but they enforce no explicit relational structure \citep{shaw2018relative,he2021deberta}.
+A central challenge in addressing this problem lies in designing an attention mechanism that inherently respects geometric transformations.
+Such a mechanism would expand on the inductive bias of Transformers, which is typically limited to position embeddings.
+While widely used, absolute positional encodings provide location information, but they enforce no explicit relational structure \citep{shaw2018relative,he2021deberta}.
 A significant step towards this goal has been the adoption of Rotary Position Embeddings (RoPE) \citep{su2024roformer}, which endows attention with translation equivariance.
-Yet, extending this to full roto-translation equivariance within the standard Transformer framework remains challenging.
-Existing approaches often achieve this by making complex architectural changes to equivariant networks that poorly scale or settle for invariant attention mechanisms which sacrifice feature representations for simplicity and computational efficiency \citep{masters2022gps++,assaad2023vntransformer, tholke2022equivariant, brehmer2023geometricalgebratransformer, kundu2025steerable, joshi2025allatomdiffusionTransformersunified}.
+Yet, extending this to roto-translation equivariance within the standard Transformer framework remains challenging.
+Existing approaches often achieve this by making complex architectural changes to equivariant networks that poorly scale or settle for invariant attention mechanisms which sacrifice feature representations for simplicity and computational efficiency \citep{masters2022gps++,assaad2023vntransformer, tholke2022equivariant, brehmer2023geometricalgebratransformer, kundu2025steerable, joshi2025adit}.
 Recent efforts have also explored \textit{hybrid architectures} that resort to symmetry breaking \citep{qu2024importancescalableimprovingspeed, lawrence2025improvingequivariantnetworksprobabilistic} to improve scalability but require a careful mix of modules to maximize downstream performance.

 Our main contribution is the \textit{Platonic Transformer}, a framework that achieves equivariance to continuous translations and discrete roto-reflections in Transformers \textit{without changing the underlying attention mechanism or computation graph}.
 To achieve this, our method processes features relative to a collection of reference frames that form a Platonic symmetry group ($\gG \subset O(3)$) and constrains all linear layers to be equivariant with respect to this choice of frame.
 This principled scheme allows the standard attention block, including its unmodified Rotary Position Embeddings (RoPE), to operate in parallel across these frames, and effectively associates each reference frame with a distinct attention head.
 As a result, the model incorporates a geometric inductive bias without altering the architecture or computational footprint of a standard Transformer.
 This enables flexible usage across domains at no additional cost, resolving the long-standing symmetry-awareness vs. scaling dilemma.